mkfeuhrer/RateMyMovie/README.md

 <h1>How to Use</h1>
 <ul>
   <li> Open location of Downloaded folder - <b>Run python3 RateMyMovie.py</b> in the Terminal </li>
-  <li> Run python3 gui.py for executing the GUI Application or create binary ELF file for direct run by double click using pyinstaller</li>
+  <li> <b>Run python3 gui.py</b> for executing the "GUI Application" or create binary ELF file for direct run by double click using pyinstaller</li>
 <li>Now type in Movie or TV -Series ( try to type in the name as correct as possible else results might vary ) , You can use spaces as well !! </li>

 <h1>Contribute</h1>